Most wine pairings start with the food. We’re having X for dinner, what wine would pair best?

 For the Lamb

 We went with a simple herb crust and cooked it on the grill to caramelize the crust a bit.
 You can cook it on the smoker or grill (you can even roast it, but why would you go and do that if you have an incredible cooking mechanism in your backyard?!).
-You can find a similar recipe here.
+If looking for a recipe here is our smoked lamb lollipops.

 The Acorn Squash Salad